 Kemer has two of the best clubs in Antalya–Inferno and Aura.
-The entry is around 30 lira including a free drink.
+The entry is around TL 30 including a free drink.
 The clubs are fancy, with a large number of tables surrounding a small dance floor.
 Unlike Istanbul’s deep house, clubs in Antalya often blast your typical top-40.
-As a large go-to city for tourists, there were a lot of all-inclusive hotels and resorts in the area.
-However, prices for alcohol and other items are relatively higher than Antalya.
-You can either take a bus from Antalya, which costs 10 lira, or a taxi, which is around 50 lira.
+As a sizeable go-to city for tourists, there were a lot of all-inclusive hotels and resorts in the area.
+However, prices for alcohol and other items are relatively higher than in Antalya.
+You can either take a bus from Antalya, which costs TL 10, or a taxi, which is around TL 50.

-The beach has a 5 lira entrance fee, but is free when late at night or early in the morning.
+The beach has a TL 5 entrance fee but is free when late at night or early in the morning.
 The ruins are off a beaten path and usually deserted.

 There are buses to Olympos leaving Antalya every half an hour.
 It is around a two hours ride, costing 8-10 lira.
-Make sure to take public buses such as Bati Antalya, Kumluca Seyhat, Bati Antalya or Antalya tur from the main Antalya bus station and TELL THE DRIVER that you want to get off at the Cirali Olmypos junction!
+Make sure to take public buses such as Bati Antalya, Kumluca Seyhat, Bati Antalya or Antalya tur from the central Antalya bus station and TELL THE DRIVER that you want to get off at the Cirali Olympos junction!
 If not sure, ALWAYS ask!!

-I ended up couchsurfing in Olympos in a bungalow.
-The place was beautiful, as the bungalow was located a few kilometers away from the touristy sports.
-However, the stay wasn’t the greatest and I ended up spending a night in a treehouse after the first night.
+I ended up Couchsurfing in Olympos in a bungalow.
+The place was beautiful, as the bungalow was located a few kilometers away from the touristy spots.
+However, the stay wasn’t the greatest, and I ended up spending a night in a treehouse after the first night.

 I decided to start my travels right after my internship.
 Side was the first on my list.
-Famous for its ruins and long beaches, it is 14 liras and an hour and half away by bus from Antalya.
+Famous for its ruins and long beaches, it is 14 lire and an hour and a half away by bus from Antalya.